pingidentity/pipeline-example-infrastructure/README.md

 ## Adjust Default Deployment

+> Note: The defaults are aligned to Ping's Employee K8s Clusters, if you are using one of them there no need to adjust yet.

 The default deployment will deploy a number of software products with simple configurations and [ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 Ingresses rely on the kubernetes cluster having an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) deployed.

 ### Ingress